 About the Emma Press

 The Emma Press is an independent poetry publisher based in Birmingham, UK, and dedicated to producing beautiful, thought-provoking books.
 It was founded in Winnersh in 2012 by me, Emma Wright, formerly of Orion Books, and I run it by myself, with Rachel Piercey as a regular co-editor.
-We were shortlisted in the Publishers’ category of the Michael Marks Awards in both 2014 and 2015.
+We were shortlisted in the Publishers’ category of the Michael Marks Awards in 2014 and 2015, and won it in 2016.

 I want to edit, design, illustrate, publicise, produce, sell and occasionally write books that excite me and that I want to share with everyone else.
 I want to publish the kind of writing that makes people laugh and cry and text extracts to their friends because it inspires such a strong response in them.